 Big data for sustainable development is defined as the transformation of large data sets (structured, semi-structured and unstructured) or the combination of these, generated by different actors, including government agencies, companies, civil society, academia, among others, to measure relevant issues that contribute to monitoring the process of the 2030 Agenda and the SDGs.

 What are the current uses and applications of big data?

 Big data for development has become a strategic tool for improving and potentiating public management to fight poverty and generate welfare opportunities for society through the analysis of data from the public sector and other actors (private sector, citizens and civil society).

 The use of big data has allowed countries to identify critical points of crime or vehicular congestion, as well as to define the causes of social behaviors regarding collective problems, and therefore providing key information to structure better public policies.

 For example, in the field of agriculture, projects have been developed focused on predicting the optimum climatic conditions for crops, and, in this way, reducing the risk of economic loss.
 In the tourism sector, the interconnection of information exposed in social networks such as likes to special pages, records of visits to places and activities have allowed to define routes to potentialize tourist destinations and local businesses.

 On regards to urbanization, the identification of migration patterns or movement through the location registered in social networks, as well as the definition of schedules and displacements through mobile networks has facilitated the detection of critical traffic points to generate mobility strategies.

-Although it is a fact that numerous successful cases in which big data is currently implemented exist, there are still many fields to be explored through data analysis, in which the articulation and alignment of different stakeholders is key, especially in Latin America, to expand the available data and transform it into information that favors decision making.
+Although it is a fact that numerous successful cases in which big data is currently implemented exist, there are still many fields to be explored through data analysis, in which the articulation and alignment of different stakeholders is key, especially in Latin America, to expand the data available and transform it into information for decision making.

 Why is big data important for the Latin America and Global South sustainable development agenda?